apache/nuttx/Documentation/platforms/xtensa/esp32s2/index.rst

 ========== ======= =====
 Peripheral Support NOTES
 ========== ======= =====
+ADC          No
+AES          No
+CAN/TWAI     No
+DMA          Yes
+eFuse        No
+Ethernet     No
 GPIO         Yes
+I2C          Yes
+I2S          Yes
+LED_PWM      No
+Pulse_CNT    No
+RMT          No
+RNG          Yes
+RSA          No
-UART         Yes
+RTC          Yes
+SHA          No
 SPI          Yes
-I2C          Yes
-DMA          Yes
-Wifi         No
-Ethernet     No
 SPIFLASH     Yes
 SPIRAM       Yes
 Timers       Yes
+Touch        Yes
+UART         Yes
 Watchdog     Yes
-RTC          Yes
-RNG          Yes
-AES          No
-eFuse        No
-ADC          No
-I2S          Yes
-LED_PWM      No
-RMT          No
-Pulse_CNT    No
-SHA          No
-RSA          No
-CAN/TWAI     No
+Wifi         No
 ========== ======= =====

 Memory Map